skip to content

 Biography

-At CST, Ramit is leading a research project on improving public understanding of climate action using social data science with Prof. Emily Shuckburgh
+At CST, Ramit is leading a research project on improving public understanding of climate action using social data science with Prof. Emily Shuckburgh, funded by Quadrature Climate Foundation.

 Ramit seeks to understand what is desirable machine intelligence for climate action.
-He uses design thinking, justice theory, NLP, machine learning and AI to reduce misinformation, recover trust and remove skepticism (appeared in Nature Human Behaviour).
+He uses design thinking, justice theory, NLP, machine learning and AI to reduce misinformation, recover trust and remove skepticism.
 His broader goal is to improve public understanding of climate change.
 He is the recipient of the 2022 Google Cloud Climate Innovation Challenge and the Postdoctoral Alan Turing Enrichment Award.
 His research has appeared in TIME, WIRED, CNN, and several other prominent media outlets (More info).

 Ramit publishes extensively on solving society's wicked problems (Google Scholar).
 He has a background in electrical engineering and sustainable development and an MPhil-PhD as a Gates scholar from the University of Cambridge.